MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 * If no exchange rate type is specified for a main account, the exchange rate type will default from the ledger.

 ### Setup for Currency translation type
 The Currency translation type will determine how each main account is translated.
-Exchange rate type can also be configured in multiple locations.
+Currency translation rate type can also be configured in multiple locations.
 * Within the main accounts form within General ledger there is an option for Currency translation type on the Financial reporting fast tab.
-* You can also specify an override of an exchange rate type for a legal entity which will overide the default behavior.
+* You can also specify an override of a currency translation rate type for a legal entity which will overide the default behavior.

 ### Setup for Retained Earnings